anticensority/runet-censorship-bypass/README.md

 Looking at how Russian government [distorts TV](https://therussianreader.wordpress.com/2015/11/22/russian-truckers-strike-dagestan/) and blocks Internet, I decided to write an Anti-Censorship extension for Chomium.

-I believe __the freedom of information is a virtue and everyone can go insane with all the sites of the Internets__.
+I believe __the freedom of information is a virtue and important information mustn't be blocked based on political or other subjective views__.

 ## Task Technical Formulation